Saturday, January 11, 2014

 11

-Alexandra: Well hi there, Monika.
-I’m glad we can chat like this.
-I love this cyber-age.
-You can do anything virtually.
-Well…almost anything.
+Alexandra: Well, hi there, Monika.
+I’m so glad we can chat like this.
+I love this cyber-age, there’s so much you can do virtually.
+Well… almost anything.
+No… wait.
+Literally anything.

 3